Epworth, Lincolnshire: Epworth Show

 The Epworth Show has been held for over 60 years, and takes place on the August Bank Holiday Monday.

 The show was first held before the Second World War on Battle Green, later moving to Scawcett Lane.
 Today it is held at Wroot Road – the site has been enlarged and extra facilities added – where a number of other community events are held.

 Originally the show catered only for the local area.
 Over the years it has grown, and whilst still having an agricultural aspect – with cattle, sheep, goats, shire horses and vintage tractors – it provides entertainment and activities including show jumping, mountain & moorland ponies, trade stands, vintage vehicles, a beer tent, children's entertainment and a dog show.

 Epworth Show has links with the three Epworth churches which come together for a prior Sunday evening service, and on show day share an information tent.

 The Show is run by the Epworth and District Agricultural Society, a charitable organisation.
 Its committee comprises community and honorary members, and patrons.
 Other activities run by the society between May and September include four horse & pony events, and an August Bank Holiday weekend Beer Festival with live bands.

 Festival of the Plough

 Epworth has hosted the Epworth Festival of the Plough agricultural fair for a number of years.

+Namesakes

+Epworth gave its name to the city of Epworth, Iowa and the unincorporated community of Epworth, Georgia, both in the United States.